 The units collaborate to provide relevant educational and cultural programs that enrich curricular and co-curricular learning experiences.
 These may include lectures, film presentations, appearances by national and international performers in art, film, and music, presentations by speakers on various topics, exhibits and much more.

-The office also collaborates with many campus units including, but not limited to, all academic colleges and schools, University College, Office of Admissions, Office of International Programs, Division of Student Affairs, Human Resources, Public Service and Continuing Education.
+The office also collaborates with many campus units including, but not limited to, all academic colleges and schools, University College, Office of Admissions, Office of International Programs, Division of Student Affairs, and Human Resources.